 When I was a little kid, I remember my neighborhood friend going on a family vacation to the Florida Keys.
 I remember her showing pictures, talking about how beautiful the water was and sharing about how the people were somehow different there.
 I also remember being super jealous!
 I wanted to visit this magical place of crystal clear water and tropical islands.
 Unfortunately, life became busy and agendas were made.
 I just arrived for my first visit a week ago, over 30 years later.

 My first impression, surreal!
-My second impression, it sure is hot!
-My third impression was that there’s some good eating down here!
-Luckily, surreal and good food won over in the end.
+My second impression, it sure is HOT!
+My third impression, there’s some good eating down here!
+Luckily, surreal, and good food won over in the end.
 It was so beautiful and the food was so good that the heat was more like a slight nuisance.
 Although, any available AC, or cold beverage, was much appreciated.

 There’s so much to share, that I’m not sure where to start.
 I should maybe start by saying that my friends and I had the most amazing hostess, Briana.
 I couldn’t have asked for a better tour guide in the Florida Keys.
 She’s young, fresh, fun, and has an immense knowledge of the Florida Keys.
 Briana knew exactly what to do, where to go, and most importantly, what to eat!

 Our plan was to get to Cheeca Lodge & Spa by 3 p.m. on the island of Islamorada, but first we had to stop for some quick sightseeing and some lunch.
 Eighteen years running, Robbies is something between a fishing village and a laid back resort stop.
 There’s no place to sleep, but you will find everything from shops, snorkeling, fishing, and food.
 We had a leisurely lunch at The Hungry Tarpon where I enjoyed my first ever conch fritters!